FDA Compliance Lawyer

 Companies must continuously monitor their FDA compliance efforts, and they must periodically conduct internal audits in order to reassess their compliance needs.
-Our lawyers, investigators, and consultants can conduct these efforts independently or working in conjunction with your in-house counsel, and we can advise you regarding enforcement and employee discipline as and when necessary.
+Our FDA attorneys, investigators, and consultants can conduct these efforts independently or working in conjunction with your in-house counsel, and we can advise you regarding enforcement and employee discipline as and when necessary.

 Ongoing Compliance Updates and Modifications

 The FDA regularly updates its compliance policies; and, as a result, FDA compliance is a moving target.
-Our attorneys constantly remain up-to-date on the latest developments in FDA compliance, and we can proactively notify you when changes to your company’s policies or procedures are required.
+Our attorneys constantly remain up-to-date on the latest developments in FDA compliance and regulatory issues, and we can proactively notify you when changes to your company’s policies or procedures are required.
 Despite the fact that updates are issued so regularly, the FDA does not provide any lenience for companies that fall behind.
 We can make sure that you are not blindsided by a compliance obligation of which you were entirely unaware.